Katie Harris-MacLeod is a Scottish-Australian interdisciplinary artist working at the intersection of art, science, and ecology.

 Following her graduation, MacLeod was awarded a mentorship and residency placement on the Muir is Tìr | Land and Sea sailing residency, funded by SAIL BRITAIN and AN LANNTAIR.
 As part of this program, she and a group of artists sailed across the Minch, creating site-responsive works and delivering artist talks to rural Hebridean communities.

 MacLeod has lived and worked across the Hebrides of Scotland and the rural Highlands of Argyll, each landscape and its people becoming a palimpsest of memory and time.
-She has exhibited extensively throughout Europe and Australia and, has been awarded a wide variety of international study tours and residencies across Scotland, Ireland, France, and most recently, the ecologically diverse landscape of South East Queensland, Australia, where she is now based.
+She has exhibited throughout Europe and Australia and, has been granted a wide variety of international study tours and residencies across Scotland, Ireland, France, and most recently, the ecologically diverse landscape of South East Queensland, Australia, where she is now based.

 Key words: Conceptual Art, Site-Specific, Interdisciplinary, Narrative, Culture, Folklore, Human memory in terrain, Psychogeography, Collaboration, Ecofeminism, Inter-woven, Land-Art, Activism, Performance, Language.